hpe-dev-incubator/hpe-dev-portal/content/blog/set-up-apache-skywalking-for-k8s-and-vm-monitoring-in-hpe-greenlake-private-cloud.md

 * HPE GreenLake for Containers
 * HPE GreenLake for Bare Metal Servers

-I﻿t provides an automated, flexible private cloud c﻿ustomers can use to run, support, and develop any of apps in their private environment, with modern cloud experience for VMs, containers, and bare metal.
+I﻿t provides an automated, flexible private cloud customers can use to run, support, and develop any of apps in their private environment, with modern cloud experience for VMs, containers, and bare metal.

 This blog post describes the process of deploying the Apache SkyWalking t﻿o the HPE GreenLake private cloud. in customer production environments.

 ## Apache SkyWalking

 [Apache SkyWalking](https://skywalking.apache.org/) is an open source application performance monitor (APM) tool, especially designed for microservices, cloud native, and container-based architectures.
-It provides a list of agents to be used for building Java, .NET core, PHP, Node.js, Golang, LUA, Rust and C++ apps.
+It provides a list of agents to be used for building `Java`, `.NET Core`, `PHP`, `Node.js`, `Golang`, `LUA`, `Rust` and `C++` apps.
 This enables the Apache SkyWalking to automatically discover, instrument and collect monitoring metrics from application environment, detect slow services and endpoints, and provide root cause analysis.

 Apache SkyWalking is lightweight and scalable.
 It can be easily set up as self-managed APM tool within an on-premises data center.
 This avoids leasing customer data to third party services and matches well with the restricted security restriction in HPE GreenLake for Private Cloud Enterprise environment.

 ## Prerequisites

 A Kubernetes cluster needs to be created in HPE GreenLake for Private Cloud Enterprise.
-You need to download the _kubectl_ binary, together with the _HPE kubectl plugin_ and the _kubeconfig_ file of the created cluster, from the launched service console.
-The downloaded kubectl binary and its plugin need to be set up in your environment.
+You need to download the *kubectl* binary, together with the *HPE kubectl plugin* and the *kubeconfig* file of the created cluster, from the launched service console.
+The downloaded *kubectl* binary and its plugin need to be set up in your environment.
 To simplify the setup process, you should export the environment variable `KUBECONFIG` and point it to the downloaded kubeconfig file.
 With these setups in place, you can access the Kubernetes cluster in the HPE GreenLake for Private Cloud Enterprise.

-The [Helm CLI]( https://helm.sh/docs/intro/install/) needs to be installed in your environment.
+The [Helm CLI](https://helm.sh/docs/intro/install/) needs to be installed in your environment.
 This Helm CLI will be used for installing and setting up the Apache SkyWalking.

 ## Setup Details

-### Deploy Apache SkyWalkinge
+### Deploy Apache SkyWalking

-Install SkyWalking using helm charts with elasticsearch as storage
+Install SkyWalking using helm charts with *elasticsearch* as storage:

 ```markdown
 $ git clone https://github.com/apache/skywalking-kubernetes